wjwwjww/tests_comp9900/README.md

 - A zone that gradually denatures any protein inside it, and gelatinizes any swelled polysaccharide that enters
 - Tracks all proteins inside it and increases their denaturation level each frame until they fully denature

+### MaillardReactionManager.cs

+- Detects when a sugar and protein are both inside a heat zone and triggers the Maillard reaction
+- TriggerMaillard(Sugar, Protein, HeatZone) - spawns the MaillardProduct prefab, plays the smoke VFX, raises the Maillard reaction event, and hides the original reactants
+- Uses MaillardSO.asset for the reaction name, description, color, participants, and event data

+### Maillard Reaction Assets

+- MaillardSO.asset - stores the Maillard Reaction metadata shown through the reaction event system
+- MaillardProduct.prefab - the brown product generated after sugar and protein react under heat
+- MaillardBrown.mat - the material used by the generated Maillard product

 ### StateManager.cs

 - A global tracker that tracks every molecule existing in the scene